 HAIR is coming to the Palace Theatre

-A New National Tour of the legendary Rock Musical starts at the Palace Theatre on April 20, 2018 (opening Night April 29)
+A New National Tour of the legendary Rock Musical starts at the Palace Theatre in 2018

 On November 15, the 50th anniversary of HAIR - The American Tribal Love-Rock Musical, Broadway producer Michael Butler announced his new production and national tour to kick off at the Palace Theatre in Downtown Los Angeles.
-Performances run April 20 through June 30, with opening night being April 29.
+Performances will start later in 2018 for an expected 2 month run.

 This production also marks an important milestone for the Palace Theatre with it’s first longer-run theatrical production.
 The Palace Theatre opened in 1911 as the Orpheum Theatre and is the oldest remaining Orpheum Theatre in the United States.
 The Broadway Theatre Group restored the Palace in 2011 for it’s 100th anniversary.
 They are excited to be the chosen venue for the 50th anniversary production of HAIR and consider it an honor to have this musical on Los Angeles’s Broadway.